Read unbiased opinions about Alert Bay Lodge and vacations at TripAdvisor.

 As well, we can organize you to fish for salmon or halibut or tour the island’s ancient villages in the company of an experienced First Nation skipper and guide.
 A full day tour (12-14 hours) costs $600 and a half-day (6 hours) is $400.
 Prices include fishing gear and lunch.
 40’ former trawler with an onboard washroom.
 Eight person capacity.

-For a list of annual events and activities taking place in Alert Bay, please go to 2013 Events.
-As you'll see from this table, there are two major events that are held in Alert Bay during the summer.
+For a current list of annual events and activities taking place in Alert Bay, please go to Alert Bay Lodge's home page and scroll down to the bottom of this PDF.
+As you'll see, there are two major events that are held in Alert Bay during the summer.
 These are:

 Seafest, Artfest and Music Fest.
-Beginning July 26 and ending on July 28, these three events coalesce into one grand time!
+Beginning the end of July these three events coalesce into one grand time!

-August 4 is the day of The Alert Bay 360 Eco-Paddle - A slow mo, non motorized race around Cormorant Island.
+Early August marks the Alert Bay 360 Eco-Paddle - A slow mo, non motorized race around Cormorant Island.
 In the few short years since it's been established, this event has gathered a huge following.
 Go to http://www.alertbay360.com/contact.html

 Accommodation During Events